 Often the children traveling in motorhomes are grandchildren.
 There are times when our love for grandchildren makes us hesitate to properly supervise their actions.
-Don't hesitate when it comes to their safety.
-Make sure they are properly restrained.
+Don't hesitate when it comes to passenger safety.
+Make sure all passengers are properly restrained.